moxietoolkit/srd/source/2-modules/spellcasting.md

 ### Healing Magic

-Spells can clear marks, heal minor conditions or immediate conditions _(4d bleeding out)_, or calm a vex response.
-Potent spells can pull off +3t/impossible healing, such as roll a healing pool _(bloodied, rattled)_ or mending broken bones _(but not a severed arm)_.
-Rituals are needed for things like regrowing limbs, curing blindness, or removing deep trauma.
+Spells can clear marks, heal minor conditions, or calm a vex response.
+Potent spells can pull off +3t/_impossible_ healing, such as healing harm instantly or curing major conditions (_mend a broken bone, but not a severed arm_).
+Rituals are needed for more extreme conditions like regrowing limbs, curing blindness, or removing deep trauma.

 ### Resurrection